postman-open-technologies/lifecycle/README.md

 ## Blueprints
 Here are the blueprints, or API lifecycle and governance concepts that we are working on as part of this effort.
 Each blueprint has an ideation board, issue dicussion, and a source of truth to help move forward each version of the blueprints.

+### Introductory
+These are a handful of high-level introductory blueprints meant for the widest possible audience.

 - **What is an API** ([Ideation](https://miro.com/app/board/uXjVO969IsE=/)) ([Discussion](https://github.com/postman-open-technologies/lifecycle/issues/147)) ([Truth](https://github.com/postman-open-technologies/lifecycle/blob/main/blueprints/what-is-an-api.md))
 - **History of APIs** ([Ideation](https://miro.com/app/board/uXjVO979MjQ=/)) ([Discussion](https://github.com/postman-open-technologies/lifecycle/issues/148)) ([Truth](https://github.com/postman-open-technologies/lifecycle/blob/main/blueprints/history-of-apis.md))